afeins19/obsdian/classNotes/(497) Computer Vision/week_2/Lab 1a - Detecting Round Objects.md

 - `roundness_threshold` - the minimum thershold for assuming something is "round" or not
 - `graypoint` - a value for which the builtin `rgb2gray()` function should use as the graypoint (-1 for letting the function itself decide).

+### Code That Did Not Originate From the Lecture notes
+Since the Image processing steps were the same for all images, I created a function called `processImage()` which returns the total number of objects and the total number of round objects (those which exceeded the threshold value given by the  `roundness_threshold` parameter).
+The inputs to this function are
+- `im` - the image file
+- `roundness_threshold` - the value above which objects are round
+- `graypoint` - this was something i had to tweak as different images had objects of different colors and slightly different lighting/angles.
+The gray point selected by the `rgb2gray()` function didn't do a very good job of choosing that value for this task.

+In order to count the objects, i created a counter called `objects_exceed_threshold`.
+This counter would increment each time an object exceeded the roundness threshold and kept track of how many round objects there are in the photo.

 ```MATLAB
 % importing image of objects
 im_1 = imread('/home/aaron/Pictures/circular_obj.jpg');